compulim/azure-webapp-for-containers-template/README.md

 ## Adding a React app

 For React, we will separate the build and run by using multi-stage build.
+This will produce a very clean production image.
 You can read [this article from Docker on multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/).

 > The `Dockerfile` below assumes the build script for React is `npm run build` and output is located under `/build/` folder.